DTJF/libpruio/src/doc/_4_examples.md

 is OK.
 And by adapting the example source code you can easily find out if your understanding of the documentation matches reality.

-So libpruio includes a bunch of examples, all of them less than 200 lines of code and some of them in FreeBASIC and in C syntax.
+So \Proj includes a bunch of examples, all of them less than 200 lines of code and some of them in FreeBASIC and in C syntax.
 Since C doesn't support native grafics output, C examples are only available with console text output.
 For all examples there're pre-compiled